purposeanalytics/lemr/inst/app/home.md

 ## How to use this site:

 Read the **Data Stories** below for an interpretation of our data analyses and learn how some of these implications may impact you, your organization, or your community.

-(Three placeholder images, caption/overlay "Coming soon") Explore the **Map** to see summary statistics; find out which neighbourhoods have the highest estimated rental supply; compare the locations of awarded tenant defence fund grants against the applications for rent increases above the mandated guideline; and see the location of units with the highest and lowest safety ratings.
+*(Three placeholder images, caption/overlay "Coming soon")*

+Explore the **<a id = "link_map" href = "#" onclick="link('Map')">Map</a>** to see summary statistics; find out which neighbourhoods have the highest estimated rental supply; compare the locations of awarded tenant defence fund grants against the applications for rent increases above the mandated guideline; and see the location of units with the highest and lowest safety ratings.

-(Placeholder text for **Download** feature)
+*(Placeholder text for Download feature)*

-Learn about the data sources and key terminology in the **Data & Definitions** section.
+Learn about the data sources and key terminology in the **<a id = "link_data_and_definitions" href = "#" onclick="link('Data & Definitions')">Data & Definitions</a>** section.

+<div style = "height: 1px; background-color: var(--accent-color); margin-top: 20px; margin-bottom: 20px;"></div>

-LEMR was developed by **Purpose Analytics** as a short-listed project through the Canada Mortgage Housing Corporation's Housing Supply Challenge Data Driven Round.
+LEMR was developed by **<a href = "https://purposeanalytics.ca/" target = "_blank">Purpose Analytics</a>** as a short-listed project through the Canada Mortgage Housing Corporation's Housing Supply Challenge Data Driven Round.

 Purpose Analytics is partnering with the Centre for Equality Rights in Accommodation, Canadian Alliance to End Homelessness, BC Non-profit Housing Association, Ontario Non-profit Housing Association, and the Community Housing Transformation Centre in applying for second stage funding to scale this proof of concept to major urban areas across Canada.

-For the source code, you will be able to visit the project's **GitHub repository**.
+For the source code, you will be able to visit the project's GitHub repository.

-September 2021
+*Last updated: September 2021*